nilabja-bhattacharya/Cryptocurrency-Price-Prediction/README.md

 8. tweet_bitcoin.ipynb - Performce of bitcoin price prediction on incorporating twitter sentiment regarding bitcoin

 ### Data
-This folder coltains various crytocurrency dataset extracted from coinmarket
+This folder contains various crytocurrency dataset extracted from coinmarket

 ### Model
 Various model that was built and saved for bitcoin prediction